lvalentin/help/app/_console/en/website-metrics.md

 - The <i class="fa fa-backward"></i> icon takes you to the previous time window.
 See below for time window.
 - The <i class="fa fa-fw fa-hand-o-right"></i> icon indicates the scope of the graph.
 See below for explanation of the scope.
-- The <i class="fa fa-refresh"></i> icon is just to refresh the logs, like every screen.
+- The <i class="fa fa-refresh"></i> icon is just to refresh the graphs, like every screen.
 - The <i class="fa fa-forward"></i> icon takes you to the next time window.

 ### Time window